neurosnap/erock.io/content/blog/three-rules-for-refactoring-functions/index.md

 }
 ```

-As you can see, we have removed some unnecessary logic by creating to early
+As you can see, we have removed some unnecessary logic by creating two early
 returns.
-Instead of an if statement that has an OR and AND, we have two separate
+Instead of an if statement that has an **OR** and **AND**, we have two
-negation checks.
+separate negation checks.
 Max indentation is still 2 and it's easier to read.
-The
-drawback to this approach is if you print the results of the function, you don't
+The drawback to this approach is if you print the results of the function, you
-know where in the function the result exited because it could be from a few
+don't know where in the function the result exited because it could be from a
-places.
+few places.

 ## Reduce levels of nesting